 Sponge application.
 I’ve had mixed results with this technique, but I thought I would share it.

-You can wear gloves to avoid getting polycrylic on your hands, but I’ve found that it’s easy to clean up.
+You can wear gloves to avoid getting polycrylic on your hands, but I’ve found that it’s easy to clean up with soap and water.

 Dense sponges work better.
 A cheap sponge may cause bubbles!